 Designed by Indiana-born architect Patrick Brunner, this unique memorial dedicated to two different wars is made from one large cylinder that is divided proportionally to represent the number of casualties from each war.
 The Vietnam section of the memorial is slightly larger than the Korean section.
 The two sections are placed across from one another on the American Legion Mall, representing the distance in time between the two wars.
 Excerpts of letters written by Hoosier soldiers to family and friends at home are engraved on the convex sides of the cylinder sections, one of the most powerful components of this memorial.

 Artist Eric Nordgulen created these three figural forms in 1996.
-Serving as visual links between downtown’s buildings and pedestrians, the artworks contain lenses that reflect images of surrounding architecture and passing foot traffic.
+Serving as visual links between downtown’s buildings and pedestrians, the figures contain both clear glass that makes them transparent, and lenses that reflect images of the surrounding architecture and passing foot traffic.
+The lenses (“fresnel” type) are the same that are used for theatre lighting and also for page magnification: if you get close to the sculpture, you will see an inverted image of yourself in several of the lenses.
+In this way, the viewer becomes part of the sculpture.

 Villagers Bell Tower